Driving Test Tips

 Located on all instrument panels, the speedometer simply informs the driver of the speed of the vehicle in miles per hour (mph) and in kilometers per hour (km/h).
 UK speed limit signs are displayed in mph and so UK car will usually display the speed in mph on the outer edge of the gauge along with km/h found on the inside.

 Often located within the speedometer is a odometer or milometer as it’s also known as.
 There are two variants of this.
-One odometer displays the overall miles the car has traveled from being manufactured and the other version is a trip-odometer which unlike the other version can be reset. the trip-odometer can be beneficial to the driver to calculate distances of trips and to calculate fuel consumption.
+One odometer displays the overall miles the car has travelled from being manufactured and the other version is a trip-odometer which unlike the other version can be reset. the trip-odometer can be beneficial to the driver to calculate distances of trips and to calculate fuel consumption.

 Rev Counter